 - This is Marinette's champion power in Iron Kissed.
 Her transformed form has a hand fan with five feathers, and each feather can be expended to cast a single-word spell ("Reveal", "Burn", "Heal", etc.).

-- The 1984 film adaptation of Dune turns the "Weirding Way" from a super-powered martial art into a method of using words as a weapon, with technological assistance.
+- Dune (1984) turns the "Weirding Way" from a super-powered martial art into a method of using words as a weapon, with technological assistance.
 It took Paul's line "My name is a killing word" and made it literal: saying "Muad'Dib" while holding one of the "Weirding Modules" converts the sound into a sonic blast.

 - In the novel, one of the powers of the Bene Gesserit is the Voice, a manner of speaking that can compel obedience from a person that the speaker understands sufficiently.
 Paul, being the Kwisatz Haderach, develops this ability to the point where he can indeed kill with it, and threatens to use it on the Reverend Mother Mohiam during the climax unless she stops opposing him.